eclipse-sumo/sumo/docs/web/docs/Tools/index.md

     using VISUM data
 - *[net](Net.md)* - tools for working with networks
 (mainly SUMO-networks)
-- *projects* - additional tools used by our projects
 - *[route](Routes.md)* - tools for working with routes
 - *[shapes](Shapes.md)* - tools for working with shapes
 (PoIs and polygons)